 The Janssen Portfolio of Long-Acting Injections

-Together, INVEGA SUSTENNA® (paliperidone palmitate) and INVEGA TRINZA® (paliperidone palmitate) are part of the Janssen portfolio of long-acting injections (LAIs).
+Together, INVEGA SUSTENNA® (paliperidone palmitate), INVEGA TRINZA® (paliperidone palmitate), and newly approved INVEGA HAFYERATM (paliperidone palmitate) are part of the Janssen portfolio of long-acting injections (LAIs).
 They have the same active medication, but are designed to be gradually released into your system over different periods of time.
-That way, you can feel confident that the schizophrenia medication you need is in your system to help control symptoms for a month* or 3 months** after a single dose.
+That way, you can feel confident that the schizophrenia medication you need is in your system to help control symptoms for a month,* 3 months,† or 6 months‡ after a single dose.

-As with any medicine, INVEGA SUSTENNA® and INVEGA TRINZA® may cause side effects in some people, so the risks are important to consider as you and your healthcare professional make decisions about your treatment.
+As with any medicine, INVEGA SUSTENNA®, INVEGA TRINZA®, and INVEGA HAFYERATM may cause side effects in some people, so the risks are important to consider as you and your healthcare professional make decisions about your treatment.

 *After receiving 2 starting doses when treating with INVEGA SUSTENNA®.

-**When treating with INVEGA TRINZA® after being adequately treated with INVEGA SUSTENNA® for approximately 4 months.
+† When treating with INVEGA TRINZA® after being adequately treated with INVEGA SUSTENNA® for at least 4 months.